Youth for Exchange and Understanding

-Youth for Exchange and Understanding (YEU) is an International Non-Governmental Non-profit Youth Organisation established in 1986 and member of the European Youth Forum in Brussels.
+Youth for Exchange and Understanding (YEU) is an international nongovernmental nonprofit youth organisation established in 1986.
+It is a member of the European Youth Forum in Brussels.
 YEU is recognized by the Council of Europe and the Directorate of Youth and Sports of the European Commission.
-YEU has its Head Office in Brussels, Belgium and a second office in Faro, Portugal from where it coordinates a network with more than 27 member organisations from Europe and North Africa.
+YEU has its Head Office in Brussels, Belgium and a second office in Faro, Portugal, from where it coordinates a network with more than 27 member organisations from Europe and North Africa.
 YEU is a non-profit International Youth Non Governmental Organization (IYNGO) independent of all political affiliation.

-The Organisation
+Overview

 History

 Youth for Exchange and Understanding was founded on 28 August 1986 in Strasbourg by a group of 120 young people from 11 different countries, a result of 4-year cooperation which started in Germany in 1981 with the first international meeting - Convention (officially said Convention in 1983) with participants from eight nations.
 Since 1989 it has been a member of the European Coordination Bureau.
 Today YEU is a member of the European Youth Forum and the Lifelong Learning Platform and it is considered by the Council of Europe and the European Union as an international non-governmental non-profit youth organisation.